ta4j/ta4j-wiki/Home.md

 ta4j gives you the building blocks for technical-analysis-driven systems in Java: bar series, indicators, rules, strategies, reports, and a unified trading-record model that now spans backtests, paper trading, and live execution.

+The current wiki reflects ta4j's newer unified trading stack:

+- `BaseTradingRecord` is the default trading-record implementation for both backtests and live or paper-trading flows.
+- `BarSeriesManager` is the default single-strategy backtest driver and now accepts either its own default record factory or a record you provide.
+- `BacktestExecutor` builds on `BarSeriesManager` when you want to rank or tune many strategies at once, including weighted normalized leaderboards.
+- Manual loops are still the right tool when orders and fills are decoupled, partial fills matter, or your broker confirms executions asynchronously.
+- `LiveTradingRecord` and `ExecutionFill` remain available only as 0.22.x compatibility facades.
+New code should use `BaseTradingRecord` and `TradeFill`.

 ## What’s Newer On Current Master

 - **Configurable backtest execution models**: `BarSeriesManager` and `BacktestExecutor` can now stay on the default next-open model or switch to current-close, slippage, or stop-limit execution.